-- Click the TCP/IP tab and verify that "Using DHCP" is selected next to "Configure IPv4."
+- Click the "Advanced" button and choose the TCP/IP tab and verify that "Using DHCP" is selected next to "Configure IPv4."

 Please read the library's Internet and Computer Use Policy.
 Wireless use at the library is subject to the same terms and restrictions as use of the library's wired computers.